 August 13, 2020 Adrienne Brown 2 Comments

 My homeschooling method has changed over the years.
-Well, when we first started homeschooling I had not a clue as to what was expected.
-How would I teach my kids?
-Homeschooling was never on my radar, and It wasn’t something that any of my then-current friends did.
+First off when we started this homeschooling journey I had no idea as to what was expected.

-So, it was a totally new concept to me, My journey started off quiet spiritually.
+So, homeschooling was a totally new concept to me.
+Although, my journey started off quiet spiritually.
 I always look at it as spiritual, because my first introduction to homeschooling was from a complete stranger.

 Her words would open my eyes, intrigue my spirit and help to change my life forever.